EvolutionPlugins/Dummy/README.md

 # Dummy
-Dummy is a plugin for Unturned / RocketMod 4.
+Dummy is a plugin for Unturned / OpenMod.
 It spawns a dummy and shows the amount of damage when damaged.

 # Commands
 - /dummy create - Creates a dummy with unique ID.